Configuring

 Providing persistent volumes

-Before installing Event Endpoint Management, you can create a persistent volume for it to use as storage.
+Before you install Event Endpoint Management, you can create a persistent volume for it to use as storage.
 To use a persistent volume that you created earlier, set the spec.manager.storage.selectors to match the labels on the persistent volume and set the spec.manager.storage.storageClassName to match the storageClassName on the persistent volume.
 The following example creates a persistent volume claim to bind to a persistent volume with the label precreated-persistence: my-pv and storageClassName: manual.
 Multiple labels can be added as selectors, and the persistent volume must have all labels present to match.

 apiVersion: events.ibm.com/v1beta1